-- 1. "Allowable cost" means a cost that complies with all legal requirements that apply to a particular federal education program, including statutes, regulations, guidance, applications, and approved grant awards. - 2.
-"Education Department General Administrative Regulations (EDGAR)"
+- 1. "Allowable cost" means a cost that complies with all legal requirements that apply to a particular federal education program, including statutes, regulations, guidance, applications, and approved grant awards.

-means a compilation of regulations that apply to federal education programs.
+- 2. "Education Department General Administrative Regulations (EDGAR)" means a compilation of regulations that apply to federal education programs.
 These regulations contain important rules governing the administration of federal education programs and include rules affecting the allowable use of federal funds (including rules regarding allowable costs, the period of availability of federal awards, documentation requirements, and grants management requirements).
 EDGAR can be accessed at: http://www2.ed.gov/policy/fund/reg/edgarReg/edgar.html.

-- 3. "Omni Circular" or "2 C.F.R.
-Part 200s" or "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards" means federal cost principles that provide standards for determining whether costs may be charged to federal grants.
+- 3. "Omni Circular" or "2 Code of Federal Regulations Part 200s" or "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards" means federal cost principles that provide standards for determining whether costs may be charged to federal grants.

 - 4. "Advance payment" means a payment that a federal awarding agency or passthrough entity makes by any appropriate payment mechanism, including a predetermined payment schedule, before the non-federal entity disburses the funds for program purposes.

 - C. Allowable Costs.
-The following items are costs that may be allowable under the 2 C.F.R.
-Part 200s under specific conditions:
+The following items are costs that may be allowable under the 2 Code of Federal Regulations Part 200s under specific conditions:

 - 1. Advisory councils;

-- 2. Audit costs and related services;
+- Audit costs and related services;

-- 3. Bonding costs;
+- Bonding costs;

-- 4. Communication costs:
+- 4. Communication costs;

-- 5. Compensation for personal services;
+- Compensation for personal services;

 - 6. Depreciation and use allowances;

-- 7. Employee morale, health, and welfare costs;

-- 8. Equipment and other capital expenditures;

-- 9. Gains and losses on disposition of depreciable property and other capital assets and substantial relocation of federal programs;

-- 10. Insurance and indemnification:

-- 11. Maintenance, operations, and repairs;

-- 12. Materials and supplies costs;

-- 13. Meetings and conferences;